majad00/ex5601-openwrt-ubootmod-to-stock-layout/README.md

 After the loader finishes, open LuCI and go to:
 System > Matrix Installer
+> Stage 2 will not start if you are not on Openwrt ubootmod layout

 Upload this file from your computer when asked:

 restore_bundle_ex5601.tar.gz

 After the bundle is verified, choose the conversion option you want.
+(See screenshot below)

 <img width="1099" height="627" alt="image" src="https://github.com/user-attachments/assets/cef461a1-9aca-4a30-a1db-dd773b203c08" />

 ### Building from source